1983 Suzuki XN85D Turbo

 Motorcyclist, January 1983

 An early-release 1983 model, the XN85 was quite different than its two turbo predecessors, the Honda CX500TC Turbo and the Yamaha XJ650LJ Turbo.
 Whereas they filled a rather vague sport-touring niche the XN was an unapologetic sport bike.
-It is one of the first bikes to wear a factory 16-inch front wheel (previously seen only on race bikes), low clip-on handlebars, rearset foot pegs and a single shock rear suspension, Suzuki's first Full Floater -- quite heady stuff back in the early '80s.
+It featured the first factory 16-inch front wheel (previously seen only on race bikes), low clip-on handlebars, rearset foot pegs and a single shock rear suspension, Suzuki's first Full Floater -- quite heady stuff back in the early '80s.

 For a Turbo the engine was rather tame with boost kicking in around the 5,000 rpm mark.
 It pulled strongly from that point but always seemed a little too civilized for a bike with TURBO emblazoned so boldly on its fairing.